pmndrs/valtio/readme.md

 ##### Avoid state properties to be wrapped with proxies

-See: https://github.com/pmndrs/valtio/pull/62 for more information.
+See https://github.com/pmndrs/valtio/pull/62 for more information.

 ```js
 import { proxy, ref } from 'valtio'